Let’s work together to make sure your Deaf and Hard of Hearing children continue to grow and succeed in ASL throughout their school years.

 Q: How often does the Transition to School (TTS) take place and how long does it last?

-A: The TTS program runs twice a week for one-hour sessions over three months.
-It’s designed to support your family in developing strong ASL skills and a solid language foundation.
+A: The TTS program meets twice a week for one-hour sessions over three months.
+Your family will develop strong ASL skills together and gain confidence using them in everyday life.

-Family participation is key — your involvement has a big impact on your child’s learning and success!
+Family participation is important.
+Your involvement makes a real difference for your child’s learning and success!

 Q: What is the difference between IHP ASL Services and the Transition to School Service?

-A: The Transition to School (TTS) Service is for children who are not meeting age-appropriate ASL milestones and are demonstrating language delays.
-It provides focused support to these children to catch up and build strong language skills.
+A: The Transition to School (TTS) Service is for children who are not meeting age-appropriate ASL skills and are showing language delays.
+It provides focused support to help these children catch up and build strong ASL skills.

-IHP ASL Services provides early intervention support to all DHH children, no matter their current language level, enabling families to get started with ASL and build language skills from the very beginning.
+IHP ASL Services provides early support to all Deaf and Hard of Hearing children, no matter their current language level, so families can start using ASL and build language skills from the very beginning.

 Q: But my child is already in school — when will this program be offered?